-Laos, like Cambodia, is often seen as a barrier between travelers trying to get from Thailand to Vietnam.
+Laos, like most of Cambodia, is often seen as a barrier between travelers trying to get from Thailand to Vietnam.
 However, unlike Cambodia, it doesn’t offer a must-see world-renowned landmark like Angkor Wat.
 For that reason, many people choose to skip Laos altogether, a mistake that I almost made.
 I had a week to kill between when my Thailand Visa ended and my Vietnam Visa began, so I opted to take a slow boat into Luang Prabang.
 My friend and I went into this journey completely blind.
 Despite a week full of mishaps and injury, both of us came out wishing we had more time to spend in Laos.

 Luang Prabang was a perfect spot to kick back and take it easy but still filled with quite a few activities to take up your time.
 Vang Vieng is an adventurer’s paradise, with tours offering trekking, rock climbing, kayaking, spelunking, or just gently (or drunkenly) floating your way down the river.
 Vientiane had a lovable chaos of its own.
 Aside from an overnight stop in Pakbeng during our slow boat journey, these were the only three cities we went to, but heard of so many more destinations within Laos, like Nong Khiaw or Si Phan Don.

 In comparison to Thailand and Vietnam, Laos does not offer the tourism infrastructure that makes it easy for travelers to work their way through this country.
 However, that shouldn’t deter you from visiting this lush and exciting paradise.